MartinRGB/MTSwift-Learning/README.md

 5.WillDisappear &Appear + true & false to animate(I just need to animate two state,define two state first)

 6.SnapShot For TransitionManager

+7. Use For in Control flow & Delay animation,animate cell step by step(knowledge about animate tableviewcell)